tasmota/docs/docs/Smart-Meter-Interface.md

 ### Trovis 557x (MODBus)

 These heating regulators have a [lot of registers](https://raw.githubusercontent.com/Tom-Bom-badil/samson_trovis_557x/master/_register.py).
+If your station number is different from standard (247 ==> 0xF7) you have got to change every first byte accordingly.

 ??? summary "View script"
     ```